henrilouis/ibrowse/README.md

 ##Installation
 Download the repository and unpack it.
 Turn on developer mode in the chrome extensions view, and load the unpacked extension.

-Or for just using the plugin download it from the Chrome webstore at https://chrome.google.com/webstore/detail/ibrowse/hcjpbkigjdnnpjmhgjnficbpkjgbmnek
+Or for just using the extension download it from the Chrome webstore at https://chrome.google.com/webstore/detail/ibrowse/hcjpbkigjdnnpjmhgjnficbpkjgbmnek